Bob3x/PokedeXx/README.md

 - Simple JavaScript application "Pokedex"

-- By clicking on one of the buttons modal is oppening with a picture of pokemon character
+- By clicking one of the buttons a modal is oppening with a picture of pokemon character

 How to get the project running